full film, tv, media & arts portfolio available upon request

 • Photo: Arnell Tailfeathers

 REDx TALKS is Canada’s first international Indigenous speaker series promoting stories of Resilience and Empowerment, while facilitating Discourse (RED) around issues important to Indigenous people worldwide.
 A platform for traditional knowledge and contemporary culture, REDx Talks is an ever-growing community of some of the most influential Elders, creatives, thinkers and agents of change on Indigenous and conciliation issues.
-The inaugural REDx Talks took place on Oct 10, 2015 in Calgary, Canada, and featured the current Mrs. Universe Ashley Burnham, renowned Indigenous academic Dr. Leroy Little Bear, and award-winning Indigenous actress Roseanne Supernault.
+The inaugural REDx Talks took place on October 10, 2015 in Calgary, Canada, and featured Mrs. Universe Ashley Callingbull (2015), renowned Indigenous academic Dr. Leroy Little Bear, and award-winning Indigenous actress Roseanne Supernault.
 Shivani facilitated this special event as a Consultant in the areas of publicity, outreach and social media.

 • Image: Iiniistsi Treaty Arts Society